 Daniel Murphy Contract Information:

-Signed a one-year, $5.7 million contract with the Mets in January of 2014, avoiding arbitration.
+Agreed to a one-year, $8 million deal with the Mets in January 2015, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Daniel Murphy – simply subscribe now.

 |Preseason||Subscribe now to see our 2015 projections for Daniel Murphy||3-Year Averages||153||648||608||77||175||50||38||3||9||66||15||3||35||87||0||4||1||.288||.326||.405||.730|

 |Career (View All)||903||3,619||3,354||422||967||310||228||20||62||402||57||21||218||440||7||29||11||.288||.331||.424||.755|